binary-com/perl-Test-Pod-CoverageChange/README.md

 # SYNOPSIS

 It checks all files that placed under the `lib` folder against their POD syntax to see if they have a valid POD syntax or not.

 # DESCRIPTION

-Prints **ok** for the files that have no POD syntax error.
+Prints C<ok> for the files that have no POD syntax error.
-Prints **not ok- There is no POD in the file** if the file has no POD at all.
-I put this into a TODO test so CircleCI's tests will pass.
+Prints C<not ok>- There is no POD in the file - if the file has no POD at all.
-Prints **not ok- The number of errors in the POD structure** if the file has any error.
-It causes CircleCI's tests to fail.
+Prints C<not ok>- The number of errors in the POD structure - if the file has any error.

 # AUTHOR